 When shooting people, I usually always try to line up my subjects’ eyes with the top third.
 The photo of the couple on the beach demonstrates this well.

-Other times, I like to position with the focus on the top third.
+Other times, I like to position with a focus on the top third.
 In the image with the couple in the boat, I wanted to showcase the rockery and trees above them, so I positioned them in the bottom third.

 In both of these cases, if I had the couples directly in the middle of the image they probably would not be so appealing.
 However, there are plenty of times when I felt it looked more impressive to have my subject(s) directly in the middle of the image, and completely disregarded the rule of thirds.